Estimated reading time: 7 minutes

 Conditions of pre-trial release

-This is common for gross misdemeanor and misdemeanor cases, including DWI and domestic assault cases.
+This is common for gross misdemeanor and targeted misdemeanor cases, including DWI and domestic assault cases.

-Common conditions include “no use of alcohol,” and a no-contact order and DANCO.
+Common conditions of pretrial release include “no use of alcohol,” and a no-contact order and DANCO.

 Discovery becomes available

-The Arraignment is also the deadline for police to deliver evidence to the prosecutor.
-After that, it the prosecutor can provide it to the defense lawyer as pre-trial discovery.
+The Arraignment is the typical deadline for police to deliver their evidence to the prosecutor.
+After that, the prosecutor can provide it to the defense lawyer as pre-trial discovery.
 Sometimes the prosecutor later supplements initial discovery, as they get more evidence.
 A common example is witness statements.

-Normally the defense attorney will want to review the discovery before preparing any pre-trial defense motions.
-The judge will hear defense motions at a misdemeanor contested evidentiary hearing or a Contested Omnibus Hearing.
+Normally the defense attorney will want to review the discovery before preparing any pre-trial defense motions (sometimes sooner).
+The judge will hear most defense motions at a misdemeanor contested evidentiary hearing or a Contested Omnibus Hearing.

 Prepare the Defense